Kevin McCarthy (actor): 1956–1975

 In 1963, McCarthy appeared in the ABC medical drama Breaking Point in the episode titled "Fire and Ice".
-He guest starred in the ABC drama Going My Way, about the Roman Catholic priesthood in New York City.
-He was cast as well in a 1964 episode of James Franciscus's NBC education drama Mr. Novak.
-In 1966, he appeared in the episode "Wife Killer" of the ABC adventure series The Fugitive.
+He guest starred in the ABC drama Going My Way about the Roman Catholic priesthood in New York City.
+He was cast as well in a 1964 episode of the NBC drama Mr. Novak with James Franciscus.
+In 1966, McCarthy appeared in the episode "Wife Killer" of the ABC adventure series The Fugitive.
 In 1967, he guest starred in the episode "Never Chase a Rainbow" of NBC's western series The Road West, starring Barry Sullivan.
 Also that year, he guest-starred in the episode "The Watchers" on the television series The Invaders.

 In 1968, McCarthy guest starred on Hawaii Five-O in the episode "Full Fathom Five" as the chief antagonist, Victor Reese.
 He appeared as Maj.
 Gen Kroll in "The Night of the Doomsday Formula" in season 4 of The Wild Wild West.
 In 1971, he guest-starred in the "Conqueror's Gold" episode of Bearcats!, which starred Rod Taylor, with whom McCarthy had appeared in the films A Gathering of Eagles, Hotel, and The Hell With Heroes.

 1975–1996

 In 1976, McCarthy starred in the Broadway play Poor Murderer.
 In 1977, he and Clu Gulager, previously cast with Barry Sullivan on NBC's The Tall Man, appeared in the episode "The Army Deserter" of the NBC western series The Oregon Trail with Rod Taylor.
 In 1978, McCarthy played a cameo role in a remake of Invasion of the Body Snatchers as a man running through the streets shouting a warning in the same manner as his character did in the original 1956 film.
 He appeared in NBC's Flamingo Road (1980–1982) as Claude Weldon, father of Morgan Fairchild's character.
-McCarthy appeared as Judge Crandall in The Midnight Hour, a 1985 comedy/horror television movie.
+McCarthy appeared as Judge Crandall in The Midnight Hour, a 1985 comedy horror television film.
 Also that year, he guest-starred in a fourth-season episode of The A-Team called "Members Only".